vickonrails/100-days-of-react/week2/README.md

 ### Challenges faced

 Making a large table responsive on mobile.
 There were a few libraries that rendered data tables without resorting to scroll on mobile.
-I found this awesome blogpost by [Chris Coyer]() on [CSSTricks]()
+I found this awesome blogpost on [CSSTricks](https://css-tricks.com/responsive-data-table-roundup/) and was able to come up with a solution

 ### What I learned

-I learned
+Nothing I can think of at the moment.